Winter is coming: 9 ways to improve your French with Master Your French

 9. Start writing in French

-Actively practice your French by writing your New Years’ resolutions in French, a card for your French-speaking friends, a few lines in your diary in French.
+Actively practice your French by writing your New Years’ resolutions in French, a card for your French-speaking friends, and a few lines in your diary in French.
 You can even use a grammar checker if you’re not sure.
 Writing is more difficult to master than reading and speaking.
 So take advantage of staying home to practice and write.
 You can also write me a few lines in the comments below this article.
 I’d love to hear from you.

 Improve Your French